Improving semi-device-independent randomness certification by entropy accumulation: Methods

 \subsection{Implementation}

 We implement the protocol using time-bin encoded coherent states and single-photon detection.
 Our approach is inspired by previous works in similar settings \cite{brask2017,tebyanian2021}.
 The setup is illustrated in \figref{fig:implementation}.
-In the following, we briefly sketch its working principle.
-In \secref{sec.methods}, we provide more detail.
+In the following, we detail its working principle.

-Our photon source is a 1550 nm continuous-wave laser.
-We use an electro-optic modulator (EOM) and an acousto-optic modulator (AOM) to carve the output of the laser into 10 ns-width pulsed coherent states with appropriate amplitude.
+Our photon source is a 1550.32 nm continuous-wave laser.
+We use an electro-optic modulator (EOM) and two acousto-optic modulators (AOMs) to carve the output of the laser into 10 ns-width pulsed coherent states with appropriate amplitude.
+We alternate the experiment setup between a locking phase and a randomness-generation stage.
+During the randomness-generation stage, the two AOMs together induce a stable attenuation of 77 dB to bring the laser power down to single-photon level.
+This attenuation is removed during the locking stage to monitor the transmission power of the EOM and correctly set up its bias voltage.
+In doing so, we achieve a dark count rate of only $p_{\text{dc}} = (4.5 \pm 2.8) \times 10^{-6}$ per pulse.
+The EOM, on the other hand, generates the correct amplitudes for the input states during a 10 ns time window, which is chosen as the duration of the time-bin.
 In each round, the pulses can emerge in an early or a late time-bin.
 The two self-testing states for $x=0$ and $x=1$ are prepared using a coherent state with amplitude $\alpha$ in the early and late bins, respectively.
 We write this as $\ket{\psi_0}=\ket{\alpha 0}$ and $\ket{\psi_1}=\ket{0 \alpha}$.
 On the other hand, the third state, $x=2$, used for randomness extraction is prepared using amplitude $\beta$ in both early and late bins, $\ket{\tilde{\psi}_2}=\ket{\beta \beta}$.
+The early and late pulses are separated by 800 ns and the full protocol runs at a 0.526 MHz rate.
+To ensure high efficiency of the photodetection, we optimize the polarization state of the photons with a fiber polarization controller before the superconducting detector and splice all the fiber connection points in the measurement stage to minimize the photon loss.

+The measurement is performed by a superconducting single-photon detector (ID Quantique ID281) with a quantum efficiency of $94\%$ which detects photons from the carved, attenuated laser beam.
+The values for $\alpha$ and $\beta$ are calibrated calculating the click rate related to the coherent sates.
+Further, we have introduced a feedback control loop to stabilize the output power of the EOM to stabilize the coherent state amplitudes throughout the experiment.
+From the measured counting rates, we deduce the coherent state amplitude we sent to be $\alpha_{L} = 0.401 \pm 0.007$ and $\beta_{L} = 0.641 \pm 0.006$.
+Here, the $1\sigma$ standard deviations are caused by the residual intensity fluctuations across the data collection time of the entire experiment.